alvilgau/CloudyMcCloudface/doc/doc.md

 *Deploy*

 * Move the generated HTML file to the webserver.
 * Fetch the production .env file from a private repository.
 * Move the .env file to the webserver.
 * Create a versioned ZIP file of the webserver.
 * Save that ZIP into an AWS S3 bucket.
 * Deploy the lambda module to AWS lambda.
-* Trigger AWS CodeDeploy to deploy ZIP from AWS S3 bucket.
+* Trigger AWS CodeDeploy to restart services with new ZIP.

 The deploy steps are configure to only run when changes to the master branch occur.
 With this setup, a single push or merge to the master triggers the build and deployment of all production relevant code.